andrewaddo/CICDLambda/README.md

 **IMPORTANT (Mandatory)**

-**Please set up or check your dev environment for more efficient studying for this workshop before starting**
+**Please set up or check your dev environment before the actual day of the workshop to maximise productivity**

 1. IAM user with AdministratorAccess policy attached